reputable-lab/.github/profile/README.md

 [![FEEDBACK](https://img.shields.io/badge/FEEDBACK-purple)](https://bit.ly/...)
 [![MEDIUM](https://img.shields.io/badge/Medium-12100E?style=for-the-badge&logo=medium&logoColor=white)](https://medium.com/@Reputable)

 > Reputable is dedicated to building a trustless and transparent reputation ecosystem for the decentralized web.
-This mission of creating objective, customizable reputation models is only possible with contributions from pioneering builders like you. 🫵
+This mission of creating objective, customizable reputation models is only possible with contributions from top builders like you. 🫵

 ![Reputable Protocol Schema_1](/assets/Diagram_DevconApp_Part1.png)
 ![Reputable Protocol Schema_2](/assets/Diagram_ReputableDapp_Part2.png)

 ## Overview

-Reputable.Network allows for the decentralized aggregation, validation, and attestation of reputation data, supporting a customizable approach for protocols and developers aiming to establish and monetize their reputation within the ecosystem.
-By blending data from both Web2 and Web3 sources, Reputable delivers a hybrid, transparent, and objective reputation model to enhance trust and transparency in decentralized systems
+Reputable.Network is a decentralized protocol designed to aggregate, validate, and attest to reputation data, enabling Web3 protocols to build fully customizable on-chain reputation models tailored to their unique needs.
+By leveraging both on-chain and off-chain data, Reputable facilitates the creation of hybrid reputation models that empower protocols to identify and reward impactful contributors, foster trust, and optimize resource allocation across decentralized ecosystems.
+Additionally, Reputable introduces a monetization layer, transforming reputation models into valuable, tradable assets, driving innovation and collaboration within Web3.

 ---